South Beach, FL Demographics

 A map of South Beach's Population by Race

-Of the 955 places in Florida, South Beach is the 539th most populous.
+South Beach is ranked the 597th most populous place in Florida, out of 956 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+South Beach was ranked the 539th most populous place in the 2020 Census.

 South Beach's White Population